 \section{Main results}

 In this section, we summarize our results.
 We provide explicit quantum circuit constructions of two decoders and evaluate their performance.
-One is the generalized Yoshida-Kitaev decoder presented in \ref{sec: GYK decoder}, and the other is the Petz-like decoder given in \ref{sec: IPM decoder}.
+The generalized YK decoder is presented in \ref{sec: GYK decoder}, and the Petz-like decoder in \ref{sec: IPM decoder}.
 We investigate the complexity of the decoders in \ref{sec: comparison} and \ref{sec: specific compare}.

-Both decoders are constructed by the two-step approach similar to the YK decoder: we first consider a protocol with post-selection and then transform the protocol into the one without post-selection.
-Unlike the YK decoder, however, we use the QSVT-based FPAA algorithm \cite{gilyen2019qsvt, Gilyn2019thesis, martyn2021grand} instead of the standard AA algorithm.
-The QSVT-based FPAA algorithm is a slight extension of the standard FPAA algorithm \cite{grover2005fixed, yoder2014fixed, yan2022fixed} and is crucial for circumventing the issues arisen when the standard AA algorithm is used.
+Both decoders are constructed by the extended two-step construction.
+We first provide a protocol with post-selection and then transform the protocol into the one without post-selection.
+To achieve the latter, we use the QSVT-based FPAA algorithm, which is crucial for circumventing issues that arise if other AA-type algorithms are used.